-Stacy Cantley is in her third season as an assistant coach.
-In 2013 she helped guide Jacki Gulczynski to a honorable mention All-Big Ten honor, while in her first season, she aided forward Anya Covington to consensus honorable mention All-Big Ten honors.
+Stacy Cantley is in her fourth season as an assistant coach.
+She coaches the Badgers' post players and in 2014, she aided Michala Johnson to first-team All-Big Ten honors.
+Cantley also helped guide Jacki Gulczynski to honorable mention All-Big Ten honors in 2013 while in her first season, she aided forward Anya Covington to consensus honorable mention All-Big Ten honors.

 Cantley came to Wisconsin after serving as an assistant coach at Virginia Tech for seven years.
 She coached with UW head coach Bobbie Kelsey for three seasons from 2004-07.
 The Hokies advanced to three post-season tournaments, including two NCAA tournament appearances.
 Tech advanced to the second round of the post-season classic in 2005 and 2006.
 Cantley coached two-time All-Atlantic Coast Conference honoree Kerri Gardin and Nari Daiwara, the highest WNBA draftee in Virginia Tech history.